Andrew Divoff: Early life and education

 Divoff was born in San Tomé, Anzoátegui, Venezuela.
 His father was Russian.
 His parents worked as wildcatters for Exxon, and met because Divoff's maternal grandfather was his father's supervisor.
-Divoff describes himself as having been an introvert and an outsider during his childhood in Caracas, Venezuela, stating that he had experienced near-daily physical altercations and bullying from other children.
-Divoff's first language was Spanish, but he learned English while still living in Venezuela.
+Divoff describes himself as having been an introvert and an outsider during his childhood in Caracas, Venezuela, saying that he had experienced near-daily physical fights and bullying from other children.
+Divoff's first language was Spanish, but he learned English in Venezuela.

 After Divoff's parents divorced, he emigrated with his sister and mother to northern California when he was 10 years old.
-Upon moving to the United States, Divoff was supposed to enter the fifth grade, but the school principal held Divoff back because of his heavy accent.
-Divoff states that this experience was a catalyst for his obsession with languages.
-When he was in the seventh grade, Divoff's school screened films in class, including Seven Days in May, which Divoff found inspiring.
-As a result, Divoff began envisioning himself as the hero in such films, and told his friends that he wanted to become an actor who did his own stunts.
+He was supposed to enter the fifth grade, but was held back because of his heavy accent.
+Divoff said that this experience was a catalyst for his obsession with languages.
+When he was in the seventh grade, Divoff's school screened films in class, including Seven Days in May, which he found inspiring.
+Divoff began envisioning himself as the hero in such films, and told his friends that he wanted to become an actor who did his own stunts.

 Divoff's mother worked for the State Department, and he moved with her when she was transferred to Spain.
 Divoff lived five years in Vilassar de Mar (Catalonia), between 1973 and 1977, feeling himself to be Catalan too.
 While in Spain, Divoff tutored English-speaking students in Spanish and attended the University of Barcelona, where he completed a research project on linguistics in The Canterbury Tales.
 He transferred his credits to Georgetown University, where he continued his study of languages and linguistics, and has resided in the United States ever since.
 Divoff did not graduate from Georgetown University, instead deciding to take a year off to help his father settle in California for retirement.